Behzad-Amanpour/3D-image-shift-flip-rotate/README.md

 In **code.py** you will see:

-  - How to flip a 3D image left-right and up-down
+  - How to flip a 3D image along different axes

   - How to shift (move) a 3D image in different directions